Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 int humidityCalibrationMeasurementTemperature = 95; //minimum sensor temperature, at which the calibration function takes measurements int humidityCalibrationHeatingTemperature = 115; //maximum temperature of heating element during calibration (should be higher than 100 + some margin) bool referenceHeating = false; //This option enables slight warming up the reference heating resistors.
-When enabled, this should give just a slight improvement in temperature readings accuracy, increasing the power consumption a bit (suggested with 2xAA batteries) int referenceHeatingThreshold = -3; //The reference heaters will start working below this threshold. bool humidityModuleDefrosting = true; //This option enables the defrosting of humidity module int defrostingTemperatureThreshold = 0; //Below this temperature the defrosting occurs int defrostingHumidityThreshold = 80; //High humidity environment to activate the defrosting
+When enabled, this should give just a slight improvement in temperature readings accuracy, increasing the power consumption a bit (suggested with 2xAA batteries) bool humidityModuleDefrosting = true; //This option enables the defrosting of humidity module int defrostingTemperatureThreshold = 0; //Below this temperature the defrosting occurs int defrostingHumidityThreshold = 80; //High humidity environment to activate the defrosting